Safety equipment and PPE

 In a wine storehouse, there is always a risk of falling, and there can be many reasons for this:

-• wet metal staircases
+• wet stairs

-• working on presses
+• working at height on presses

 • cleaning at height on ladders or stepladders